trubiso/toki-ilo-pona/spec.md

 ; define a variable, more on this below. lipu Teto li te hola! aaaaa kokosila ;-; to

-insa te toki! mi toki e ni: [lipu Teto] to ; where ijo is a variable
+insa te toki! mi toki e ni: [lipu Teto] to ; ensure you use headnouns for your variables
 ```

 ## Variables